Can enough of us trigger a course change to prevent ‘ecological collapse’?

 Footnotes

 - The table includes ‘inequality and injustice’ as a flaw to match the guiding principle of ‘equity and justice’.
 While EY’s report states that ‘inequity and injustice are foundational drivers of the polycrisis’, it does not include them as a flaw.
-The mismatch is not explained. ↩︎
+The misalignment is not explained. ↩︎

 - https://www.sbs.ox.ac.uk/climate-change-challenge/resources/margins-mainstream-how-sustainability-became-big-idea-business <Accessed December 2, 2025> ↩︎